 The tasseled scorpionfish (Scorpaenopsis oxycephala) is also known as the small-scaled scorpionfish.
 They are ambush predators which rely on very colorful camouflage.
+In the deeper waters where there is no red light their camouflage is exceptionally good.

 The juveniles appear to be mainly red in color and once they reach a size of four to five cm they begin growing tassels.
 This can be seen in the image below.